 Hospital pharmacy technicians are more likely to mix and deliver medications to nurses.
 They may have to calculate and count individual doses and are more likely to work with dangerous medications.

-You can apply for jobs through facility websites or on job search engines like Monster or Indeed.
+You can apply for pharmacy tech jobs through facility websites or on job search engines like Monster or Indeed.

 10. Maintain Your Certification